May 5, 2020

 The much-anticipated release of Pac-Man for the Atari VCS (later renamed Atari 2600) happened in March of 1982.
 The game ended up selling seven million copies, mostly on name recognition.
 But critics were not impressed.
 They lambasted the game for its terrible graphics and awful design.
 Meanwhile Intellivision, Colecovision, Commodore 64, Apple II, TI-99, and other home computer and gaming systems were trying to make their marks in the industry.

 Atari attempted to redeem itself later that year.
 The company was granted a license to make the hit movie “E.T. the Extra Terrestrial” into a video game.
 But Atari executives wanted the game developed and completed before the holiday season.
-Thus the company released the disaster of a game in six weeks, without any quality testing it at all, to ensure huge Christmas sales.
+Thus the company developed and released the disaster of a game in six weeks, without any quality testing it at all, to ensure huge Christmas sales.

 The gaming industry grossed upwards of $150 billion in 2019, depending on the source.
 Mobile gaming is the biggest earner, followed by PC gaming and home consoles.
 These figures also include augmented and virtual reality revenues, both of which are fast becoming major players in gaming.